syncfusion-content/javascript-docs/js/CDN.md

 <a href="http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/ej.widgets.core.min.css">http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/ej.widgets.core.min.css</a><br/><br/><a href="http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/flat-azure-dark/ej.theme.min.css">http://cdn.syncfusion.com/{{ site.releaseversion }}/js/web/flat-azure-dark/ej.theme.min.css</a><br/></td></tr>
 </table>

->   **Note:** All the provided CDN links can be accessed either through **http** or **https**.
+>   **Note:** All the provided CDN links can be accessed either through `http` or `https`.

-## Referring local Scripts and CSS, when CDN fails
+## Refer local Scripts and CSS, when CDN fails

-One of the major risk with CDN links is that – sometimes it may go down due to the network or connection problems which is so annoying.
-On such scenarios, we can refer the local scripts and css files dynamically in the application by checking if the scripts and css files loaded through CDN returns **undefined** as depicted below,
+One of the major risk with CDN links is that – sometimes it may go down due to the network or connection problems.
+On such scenarios, we can refer the local scripts and css files dynamically in the application by checking if the scripts and css files loaded through CDN returns `undefined` as depicted below,

 {% highlight html %}